SreelakshmiTD/SkillRadar/README.md

 **Why Parquet in the processed layer and not JSON?**
 Athena reads columnar format significantly faster than row-based JSON because it only scans the columns referenced in the query.
 A query filtering by skill reads only the skill column, not the entire record.
 This directly reduces scan volume and cost.

----

-## Status

-Pipeline complete.
-Running in production on AWS.